DoudSystems/MultiThreadManager/README.md

 AppThreadManager.Execute();
 ```

 When the methods have been executed, the completed methods are available for review in the `AppThreads` collection.
-This is important for those methods that return values.
+This is important for those methods that do return values.